 At Forest Crescent PS, we aim to grow an active community and inspire healthy travel habits.
-Together, through being a member of the “Your Move” network of schools in the program run by the Department of Transport, we hope to get more students and their families walking, wheeling and riding for the school journey.
+Together, as members of the “Your Move” network of schools in the program run by the Department of Transport, we hope to get more students and their families walking, wheeling and riding for the school journey.
 This will help tackle traffic issues and develop sustainability at our school.
 Through several initiatives/events run at the School as a part of Your Move, FCPS achieved platinum status in 2024.
-Together, our staff Your Move Champions, Miss Sandhu and Mrs DeRooy, plus our Student Champion Leaders (Eli, Alyssa, Jessica, Aleirah, Syke and Nancy) at our first Your Move meeting in 2025, set a goal of at least platinum, hoping to achieve something higher than this.
+Together, our staff, Your Move Champions, Miss Sandhu and Mrs DeRooy, plus our Student Champion Leaders, set a goal of at least platinum, aiming to achieve something higher.
 How do we earn this status?
-We run activities to promote active travel and celebrate our achievements on the Your Move website to earn points.
+We run activities to promote active travel and to celebrate our achievements on the Your Move website, earning points.

 Other events run through Your Move this year include:

-We hope that through these initiatives, we will see an improvement in our active travel to school to promote sustainability and our own health and well-being.
+We hope that through these initiatives, we will see an increase in active travel to school, promoting sustainability and our own health and well-being.

 Wheel or Walk Fridays